idaholab/IDEAS/pipeline/README.md

     * For each data source, specify a `HOST` and `KEY`.
 These variables are where your data lives and where you want Pipeline to extract from.
 3. In the `pipeline/ui` directory, rename the `.env-sample` file to `.env`.
     * Ensure that your `.gitignore` targets this file.
     * Configure these environment variables for your Deep-Lynx host and port.
+This is the destination you want Pipeline to load data.
     * To post data to Deep-Lynx, you will need a bearer token, container, and data source.
 4. `cd pipeline/` and `docker-compose build`, then `docker-compose up`.
 5. Navigate to http://localhost:8081